JulioSergioFS/C-First-Steps/README.md

 # C-First-Steps
-Starting to learn C language to university.
+Starting to learn C language to college.